tiecaelwaerts/socialNetwork/README.md

 ## Usage
 Use it as a personal blog, to connect with friends and check up on them, just run npm run start to start the server.
-How to use the application:
+How to use the application: https://watch.screencastify.com/v/yWVDy6QN0khdz15iSuwP

 ## Collaborators
+The assistance of coPilot, cohorts and classmates, as well as previous cohorts.
+And a lot of youtube

 ## Features
 Ability to Post, Add friends, view posts

-## Contribution

 ## Contact
 GitHub: [tiecaelwaerts](https://github.com/tiecaelwaerts)